 For the $(A_1, D_{2n+1})$ theory, we have

 where

 is the Macdonald polynomial for $SU(2)$.

-\paragraph{Refined character for the VOA} One can employ SCFT/VOA correspondence to compute the Schur index from the vacuum character of the associated vertex operator algebra \cite{Beem:2013sza}.
-Argyres-Douglas theories have relatively simple associated VOA such as Virasoro/W-minimal models or affine Lie algebra \cite{Buican:2015ina, Cordova:2015nma, Xie:2016evu, Song:2017oew}.
+\paragraph{Refined character for the VOA} One can employ the SCFT/VOA correspondence to compute the Schur index from the vacuum character of the associated vertex operator algebra \cite{Beem:2013sza}.
+Argyres-Douglas theories have relatively simple associated VOAs such as Virasoro/W-minimal models or affine Lie algebra \cite{Buican:2015ina, Cordova:2015nma, Xie:2016evu, Song:2017oew}.

-Since VOA captures the entire Schur sector, it was expected that VOA would somehow capture the Macdonald index, as it counts the same set of operators.
+Since a VOA captures the entire Schur sector, it was expected that the VOA would somehow capture the Macdonald index, which counts the same set of operators.
 Indeed, it was found that the `refined character' of the vacuum module can capture the refined index \cite{Song:2016yfd}.
 See also \cite{Agarwal:2018zqi, Bonetti:2018fqz, Beem:2019tfp, Xie:2019zlb, Agarwal:2021oyl}.
 For the case of Virasoro algebra, we consider the following filtration of the vacuum module

 where

 From this, one can define a graded vector space

 where $V_i \equiv \CV_i / \CV_{i-1}$.
 This allows us to define the refined character as